ruchika-wadkar/DBMS_OnlinePlantNurseryStore/README.md

 The project was about providing a user-friendly functionality making it easy for the user to access the website and to buy or access the products from the website.

-Front-end: HTML, CSS, Bootstrap & JavaScript
+Front-end: HTML, CSS, Bootstrap & JavaScript ,
-Back-end: PHP
+Back-end: PHP  ,
-Database: MySQL
+Database: MySQL.

 Following are some images of the website Fyta.